BGibney/by-om/README.md

-# by-om
+# By Om
-A server solution to simulating biomes for interfacing systems
+By Om is a server solution to simulating biomes for interfacing systems